mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 * [http://raspberrypi/](http://raspberrypi/)

-TODO: Demo
+TODO: Screenshot

 ## TinyPilot kits

-If you'd like to support further development of this software, consider purchasing a TinyPilot kit.
-It includes all the hardware you need to build your own, and it includes a pre-formatted microSD card so you don't need to configure anything.
+If you'd like to support further development of this software, consider donating (TODO: link) or [purchasing a TinyPilot kit](https://tinypilotkvm.com).
+Kits include all the hardware you need to build your own, and it includes a pre-formatted microSD card so you don't need to configure anything.

 TODO: Show order page